 Proper ventilation is important to prevent the buildup of chemicals in a shipping container house.
 It is recommended to install ventilation fans or open windows to ensure good airflow.

 Should You Live In A Shipping Container Home?

 The answer to this question will ultimately depend on you, what you need, and what you want.
 While shipping container houses have many benefits, they also have some potential drawbacks.

 Below is a list of pros and cons to help you decide:

-Affordability: Shipping container homes can be an affordable alternative to traditional houses.
+Affordability: How much do container homes cost?
+Shipping container homes can be an affordable alternative to traditional houses.
 Containers can often be purchased for a fraction of the cost of a typical home, and the construction costs are often lower as well.

 Eco-Friendly: Shipping container homes are an eco-friendly housing option.
 By using recycled containers, they help reduce waste and promote sustainability.

-Customizability: Shipping containers can be customized to fit the unique needs and preferences of the homeowner.
+Customizability: Large shipping containers can be customized to fit the unique needs and preferences of the homeowner.
 They can be designed in a variety of configurations and styles, and can be modified to include features such as windows, doors, and insulation.